 “If you can get John Carew to play, you will be immortal”

 Instead of leaving it there though, we thought we’d cover five of the most popular mentions by supporters when discussing their cult favourites.
 While strictly a ‘cult hero’ would be a player greatly admired by a smaller audience section of fans and not necessarily for their ability ala Salifou, we’ll stick to the better known ones for the purposes of this article.

-Remember these are not necessarily Villa legends, more players that had quirks that we loved.
-For example, Mellberg over Laursen due to his beard (and the fact he gave us a free shirt when he left!).
+Remember these are not necessarily Villa legends, more players that Villa supporters took to their hearts.
+For example, Mellberg over Laursen due to his beard and the fact he gave away fans a free shirt when he left!.

 This Serbian striker joined the claret and blue in 1995 from Partizan Belgrade where he won two national championships and scored 60 goals in two seasons.
 However, Savo had trouble recapturing that magic in the Premier League with Villa, and his frequent scoring droughts earned him the nickname “Miss-a-lot-evic” from supporters.

 While he didn’t exactly live up to expectations or the 25-goal target he set for himself when he first signed (the most he scored in a single season was 12), Savo’s flair on the pitch (and his trademark bandana) still made him something of a fan favourite in his earlier years at Villa Park.

 Although his Villa career would end (and then flourish in La Liga and with the Serbian national team) after a spat with supporters, Milošević will always be remembered at Villa for scoring the first goal in the 1996 League Cup Final against Leeds, a left-footed blast from about 30-yards-out.